Master of Arts in Teaching - M.A.T.

 • Work within a professional learning community to support the improvement of teaching, learning, student achievement and pursue professional growth.

-• Prepare and deliver lesson plans and curricular units using culinary arts instructional strategies.
+• Prepare and deliver lesson plans and curricular units using best practices and research based instructional strategies.

 In keeping with Johnson & Wales’ core value of experience-based learning, the M.A.T. program requires field-based experiences throughout the program to enhance student learning.
 Candidates apply research-based theories and best practices learned in university courses when they spend time in K–12 or university culinary classrooms each week.
-Teacher candidates observe, tutor and plan lessons for small-group and whole-class instruction and reflect on their practice in light of 4 domains of professional teaching: 1) planning and preparation, 2) the classroom environment, 3) instruction and 4) professional responsibilities.
+Teacher candidates observe, tutor and plan lessons for small-group and whole-class instruction and reflect on their practice in light of 4 domains of professional teaching: 1) planning and preparation, 2) learning environment, 3) learning experiences and 4) principled teaching.
 This professionally focused experience, under the guidance of experienced teachers, enables candidates to develop their skills and knowledge so that they are ready to teach as soon as they secure their first teaching position.

 Assessment Prior to Student Teaching